Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk
 - You're building a new IoT product with specific requirements for the Primary MCU, so you're adding a separate connectivity module
 - You are using Blynk for retrofitting your existing products
+- You have included an **AT command**-based module, but you struggle to make it work right or to achieve your product goals
-- You are looking for **ridiculously low** risks, integration efforts, and time to market, along with improved reliability of your product
+- You are looking for **ridiculously low** risks, integration efforts, and time to market, along with **improved reliability** of your products

 ## Features